Canon 600D vs Leica X Vario

 It is notable that the 600D has a microphone port, which is missing on the X Vario.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
+Both the 600D and the X Vario have been discontinued, but can regularly be found used on eBay.
+The 600D was replaced by the Canon 650D, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 600D or the Leica X Vario – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.